raghebbenhamouda/CloudCertNotes/README.md

 - Multiple applications can consume the same stream
 - Useful when we have very large amount of data that needs to be ordered in many shards

+## Ordering data into Kinesis
+- Imagine you have 100 trucks (truck_1, truck_2, … truck_100) on the road sending their GPS positions regularly into AWS.
+- You want to consume the data in order for each truck, so that you can track their movement accurately.
+- How should you send that data into Kinesis?
+- Answer: send using a “Partition Key” value of the “truck_id”
+- The same key will always go to the same shard

 ## Kinesis API

 - PutRecords API